Filter Ferret

 How Wide Is a 65-Inch TV, Really?

 That 8-inch gap between the marketed size and the real width is where buying mistakes happen.
-A stand marketed as "fits 65-inch TVs" might be 50 inches wide — functional for a smaller TV but visually awkward under a set that overhangs 3.5 inches on each side.
+A stand marketed as "fits 65-inch TVs" might be 50 inches wide — structurally fine, visually awkward, with your TV overhanging 3.5 inches on each side.

 TV Stand Width Rules for a 65-Inch TV